onevcat/UniWebView-Docs/docs/api/uniwebviewlogger.md

   <div class='api-body'>
     <div class='desc'>
       <div class='summary'>
-<p>Instance of the UniWebView logger across the process.
+<p>An instance of the UniWebView logger across the process.
 Normally you should use this for logging purpose
 in UniWebView, instead of creating a new logger yourself.</p>
 </div>
                 </div>